Toni-SM/skrl/docs/source/intro/examples.rst

 DeepMind environments
 ^^^^^^^^^^^^^^^^^^^^^

-These examples perform the training of one agent in an DeepMind environment (**one agent, one environment**)
+These examples perform the training of one agent in a DeepMind environment (**one agent, one environment**)

 .. image:: ../_static/imgs/example_deepmind.png
       :width: 100%